The Menagerie

 Inspired by a lack of wild, dynamic figures on carousels at the time, Ken set out to create something bold, untamed and full of motion.
 Years later, Wild Thing is finally making its carousel debut, designed not just to turn heads but to ride with both thrill and safety in mind.

-Wild Thing has been appropriately adopted by the Franklin Rodeo by the Franklin Noon Rotary.
+Wild Thing was graciously adopted by the Franklin Rodeo by the Franklin Noon Rotary.

 • Colorful carousel horse with golden mane and tail, decorated with red and green saddle and harness, mounted on a wooden platform, inside a circus tent with draped fabric and string lights.